EqualExperts/you-build-it-you-run-it-playbook/pitfalls.md

 To avoid this pitfall:

 1. [Prepare for on-call from day one](https://you-build-it-you-run-it.playbook.ee/practices/incident-response#prepare-for-on-call-from-day-one), so product team members are well equipped to handle out of hours production alerts.
+1. [Re-architect digital services for adaptability](https://trello.com/c/nIsTYeDg/121-charles-betz-preview), so digital services don’t require substantial human intervention, and are fast to fix on failure
-2. [Ensure fair remuneration for on-call developers](https://you-build-it-you-run-it.playbook.ee/practices/governance#ensure-fair-remuneration-for-on-call-developers), so product team members feel compensated for the disruption to their personal lives.
+1. [Ensure fair remuneration for on-call developers](https://you-build-it-you-run-it.playbook.ee/practices/governance#ensure-fair-remuneration-for-on-call-developers), so product team members feel compensated for the disruption to their personal lives.
-3. [Craft a sustainable on-call schedule](https://you-build-it-you-run-it.playbook.ee/practices/incident-response#craft-a-sustainable-on-call-schedule), so no one product team member spends too much time on-call out of hours.
+1. [Craft a sustainable on-call schedule](https://you-build-it-you-run-it.playbook.ee/practices/incident-response#craft-a-sustainable-on-call-schedule), so no one product team member spends too much time on-call out of hours.

 This pitfall affects operations teams as well.
 Your app support team may have some useful organisational context and experiences to contribute.